-Inside the Short, Tragic Life of Nicole Brown Simpson
+Inside the Tragic Life of Nicole Brown Simpson and Her Hopeful Final Days After Divorcing O.J.
+Simpson - E!
+Online

-On May 20, 1977, Nicole Brown graduated from high school, the day after her 18th birthday.
+Nicole Brown graduated from high school on May 20, 1977, a day after turning 18.

 Three weeks later, she met O.J.
 Simpson.

-Simpson, then 29, was nearing the end of his storied professional football career and had been acting on the side for a decade in TV and movies such as the disaster epic The Towering Inferno.
+At 29, the NFL star—who has died at the age of 76 after battling cancer—was nearing the end of his storied professional football career and had been acting on the side for a decade in TV and movies such as the disaster epic The Towering Inferno.
 Nurturing the Hollywood side of his aspirations, he had just bought a house at 360 North Rockingham Avenue in Brentwood.
 He had also been married to his first wife, Marguerite Whitley, for 10 years.
 They had three kids, Arnelle, Jason and newborn daughter Aaren.

 If ever there was a woman whose life has been viewed through the prism of a marriage, it's Nicole Brown Simpson.

-Even those who knew her best and saw her often when she was alive only had so much time with her before her world became O.J.'s world, and she was just starting to make a life for herself again when she was killed on June 12, 1994, at the age of 35.
+Even those who knew her best and saw her often had so much time with her before her world became O.J.'s world, and she was just starting to make a life for herself again when she was killed on June 12, 1994, at the age of 35.

-"I feel that Nicole has gotten lost in all this," her friend Cici Shahian, a first cousin of one of O.J.'s best friends, Robert Kardashian, told the Los Angeles Times in July 1994, as the world stopped to obsess over the spectacle that the arrest of O.J.
+"I feel that Nicole has gotten lost in all this," her friend Cici Shahian, a first cousin of close O.J. friend Robert Kardashian, told the Los Angeles Times in July 1994, as the world stopped to obsess over the spectacle that the arrest of O.J.
 Simpson for the murders of Nicole and her friend Ronald Goldman had already become.

-Nicole had never heard of Simpson when he walked into Daisy, the Beverly Hills nightclub where she was working as a waitress.
+Nicole, meanwhile, had never heard of Simpson when he walked into Daisy, the Beverly Hills nightclub where she was working as a waitress.

 She was born in Frankfurt, Germany, where her Kansas-bred father, Lou Brown, was serving in the Air Force and had met his wife Juditha Baur.
 The young family of four, including Nicole's older sister, Denise Brown, moved back to the United States when the girls were toddlers and settled in the Orange County city of Garden Grove, Calif.
 Lou and Juditha had two more daughters, Dominique and Tanya.

-When the older girls were in high school, the family moved to Monarch Beach in the coastal city of Dana Point.
+When the older sisters were in high school, the family moved to Monarch Beach in the coastal city of Dana Point.
 Nicole was crowned homecoming princess in 1976 at Dana Hills High School.

 "Nicole was bubbly, always happy and smiling," teacher Bill Prestridge told the Times.
-She also seemed eager to start life beyond school "and go on to bigger and better things," he added.
+She also seemed eager to start life beyond school "and go on to bigger and better things."

 Nicole worked for two weeks at a clothing boutique before getting her job at Daisy.

-By the time she enrolled at Saddleback College in Mission Viejo after graduation in 1977, she was already dating Simpson—and then a few months later she moved in with him and dropped out of school, because O.J. "required that she be with him," Nicole later stated in divorce papers.
+By the time she enrolled at Saddleback College in Mission Viejo in 1977, she was already dating Simpson—and then a few months later she moved in with him and dropped out of school, because O.J. "required that she be with him," Nicole later stated in divorce papers.

 "It was a very passionate, a very volatile, a very obsessive relationship.
 On both sides," Cathy Lee Crosby, who knew O.J. for 15 years and had spent time with the couple, told the LA Times.

-During the murder trial, Denise Brown testified to seeing O.J. yell at her sister as far back as 1977, when Denise first met him on a trip to Buffalo to watch him play for the Bills.
+During the murder trial, Denise testified to seeing O.J. yell at her sister as far back as 1977, when she first met her future brother-in-law on a trip to Buffalo to watch him play for the Bills.
 Denise said Nicole had greeted a friend of O.J.'s with a kiss on each cheek and he "got real upset and he started screaming at Nicole."

 Simpson and Marguerite divorced in 1979 and that August their 23-month-old daughter Aaren drowned in the swimming pool at Rockingham, where Marguerite at first remained while O.J. rented a house with Nicole in Beverly Hills.
 The child spent eight days on life support at UCLA Medical Center before she died on Aug.
 26.

 "I fell in love with Nicole Brown immediately," Kris Jenner, who met Nicole in 1978, wrote in her 2011 memoir Kris Jenner...and All Things Kardashian.
 "We were destined to become best friends."

-O.J. was a groomsman when Kris married Robert Kardashian on July 8 that year and was one of the first visitors at the hospital when they welcomed daughter Kourtney Kardashian the following April.
+O.J. was a groomsman when Kris married Robert Kardashian on July 8, 1978, and was one of the first visitors at the hospital when they welcomed daughter Kourtney Kardashian the following April.
 He and Nicole and Kris and Robert vacationed together in Aspen in the winter of 1980.

 Nicole "had really fallen for O.J. by then," Kris recalled.
 "The two of them were madly in love and had this obvious chemistry that you could feel when you were in the same room with them...they absolutely could not keep their hands off each other.
 He was already incredibly possessive of Nicole.
 Even when she would go to the bathroom, O.J. would wonder out loud when she was going to come back."